hillwithsmallfields/makers/doc/test-server-instructions.md

 -------------------------------------------

+Once the files are in my project directory, I can put them into the live directory by running (as the nginx user):

+  $ scripts/install-makers.sh <from-directory>

-Once the files are in my project directory, I can put them into the live directory with scripts/install-makers.sh, which also moves files between the subdirectories a bit, and runs scripts/setpassword which isn't checked into github, as one of the config files which does have a password written into it is checked in; the checked-in version just has a placeholder.
+which also moves files between the subdirectories a bit, and runs scripts/setpassword, which isn't checked into github, as one of the config files which does have a password written into it is checked in; the checked-in version just has a placeholder.

 Running the system
 ------------------

-Eventually it will run automatically, but for now scripts/gunicorn_start.sh will start it manually.
+Eventually it will run automatically, but for now scripts/gunicorn_start.sh (as the nginx user) will start it manually. x